 In perhaps the only time they will ever be on the same page, Democratic U.S. Rep. Max Rose and Republican Assemblymember Nicole Malliotakis both scoffed at reports that former Congressmember Michael Grimm is eyeing a second attempt at a political comeback.

-Grimm, who resigned from Congress in 2015 after pleading guilty to tax fraud, tried to make a comeback in June 2018, challenging fellow Republican Dan Donovan.
-Donovan had won Grimm’s seat in a special election.
-Donovan, who was endorsed by President Donald Trump in the 2018 primary, beat Grimm by 26 points.
+Grimm, who resigned from Congress in 2015 after pleading guilty to tax fraud, tried to make a comeback in June of 2018, challenging fellow Republican Dan Donovan.
+Donovan had won Grimm’s seat in a special election and was endorsed by President Donald Trump in the 2018 primary, beat Grimm by 26 points.

 But later that year, Donovan went down to defeat in the general election as Rose captured the congressional seat.

 Rose said he’s not worried about a possible Grimm resurgence.
 “Second time’s the charm, I wish him all the best,” the lawmaker said.

 Grimm was unavailable for comment by press time.

 In earlier interviews with other media outlets, Grimm said that he is strongly considering runningagain for his old seat next year.
 Grimm served in the House from 2010 to 2015, representing the 11th Congressional District (CD) covering several neighborhoods in Southwest Brooklyn and the entire borough of Staten Island.

 Mallitotakis, a Republican who represents parts of Bay Ridge and Staten Island, has already announced her intention to run and is busy raising money for her campaign.
 There is also talk that Staten Island Republican Councilmember Joe Borelli might run for the House seat.